stefanomunarini/CSE4430_Web_Services/REST/README.md

 `pip install -r requirements`

-You are now ready to start the webserver
+You are now ready to start the webservers

+`python business_layer.py`

 `python ws.py`